mahmoud/clastic/docs/tutorial-part2.rst

 What's left is adding this route to the application.
-If an endpoint function directly generates a response, as our example does via redirection, there is no need for a renderer:
+If an endpoint function directly generates a response -as our example does via redirection- there is no need for a renderer:

 .. code-block:: python